tidy-finance/website/docs/21_WRDS.md

   select(-c(dlret, dlstcd))
 ```

-Next, we compute excess returns by subtracting the monthly risk-free rate provided by our Fama-French data.\index{Returns!Excess} As we base all our analyses on the excess returns, we can drop adjusted returns and the risk-free rate from our tibble.
-Note that we ensure that excess returns are bounded by -1 from below as less than -100% return make conceptually no sense.
+Next, we compute excess returns by subtracting the monthly risk-free rate provided by our Fama-French data.\index{Returns!Excess}\index{Risk-free rate} As we base all our analyses on the excess returns, we can drop adjusted returns and the risk-free rate from our tibble.
+Note that we ensure excess returns are bounded by -1 from below as a return less than -100% makes no sense conceptually.
 Before we can adjust the returns, we have to connect to our database and load the tibble `factors_ff_monthly`.

 ```r